National Australia Bank Modern Slavery and Human Trafficking Statement

 NAB’s policies and principles

 One of NAB’s key values is ‘respect for people’.
-As stated in its new Human Rights Policy (developed in 2016), NAB does not tolerate slavery, human trafficking, forced or child labour or child exploitation.
+As stated in its Human Rights Policy (developed in 2016), NAB does not tolerate slavery, human trafficking, forced or child labour or child exploitation.
 In addition to the Human Rights Policy, NAB has various other policies which assist in managing human rights, including the following:

 - Code of Conduct

 - Group Outsourcing and Offshoring Policy

 - ESG Risk Credit Policy